 #6 Browse the Bookshelves at Leakey’s Bookshop

-With creaking floorboards, a roaring fire in the wood stove and the smell of old books hanging heavy in the air, Leakey’s Bookshop is an intriguing place to visit in Inverness.
-Housed in an old Gaelic Church, the family-run, second-hand bookstore is a warm and inviting space – and browsing the shelves is one of the fun things to do in Inverness.
+With creaking floorboards, a roaring fire and the smell of old books hanging heavy in the air, Leakey’s Bookshop is an intriguing place to visit in Inverness.
+Housed in an old Gaelic Church, the family-run, second-hand bookstore is a warm and inviting space.
+Browsing the shelves is one of the unique things to do in Inverness.

 Visitors can find dusty volumes of classic Shakespeare, poetry by Scotland’s famed writer Sir Walter Scott, 100-year-old maps and modern-day mysteries.

-Travel Tip: Like many attractions in Inverness, Leakey’s is closed in the evenings and on Sundays – so plan accordingly.
+Travel Tip: Like many attractions in Inverness, Leakey’s is closed in the evenings and on Sundays.

 #7 Get a Glimpse of the Oldest House in Inverness